nus-cs2113-AY2223S2/ip/docs/README.md

-# Duke Task User Guide
+# Elzi Your Personal Pet Dog User Guide

 Assisting you to keep track of your tasks through our CLI command